Get insider access

 Differences Between Sizes And Variants

 We tested the 65-inch Hisense U7K, and the results are also valid for the 55, 75, and 85-inch models.
-It's called the Hisense U75K at Costco, and is the same as the regular U7K but comes with a 3-year warranty.
+It's called the Hisense U75K at Costco, but it's the same as the regular U7K, except that it comes with a three-year warranty.
 In Canada, it's known as the Hisense U78KM, and it performs the same.
-There are similarly named international models, like the U7KAU in Australia, but these models perform differently from the North American U7K, so our results aren't valid for those models.
+There are similar international models, like the U7KAU in Australia, but these models perform differently from the North American U7K, so our results aren't valid for those models.

-Our unit was manufactured in June 2023, and you can see the label here.
+Our unit was manufactured in June 2023, as shown on the label.

 Compared To Other TVs

-The Hisense U7K is a great performer and is one of the best TVs that you can get at its price point.
-It's better than the TCL Q7/Q750G QLED, and is almost as good as the more expensive TCL QM8/QM850G QLED.
-It's a big improvement over its predecessor, the Hisense U7H, so it could be worth an upgrade if you own that model.
+The Hisense U7K is a great performer and is one of the best TVs from 2023 at its price point.
+It's a big improvement over its predecessor, the Hisense U7H, with a better local dimming feature and better reflection handling.
 It has good image processing capabilities and support for advanced audio and video formats, so it can also serve as a cheaper home theater alternative to more expensive models from LG and Sony.

 See also our recommendations for the best 65-inch TVs, the best 4k TVs, and the best TVs for bright rooms.